Sebastian-Gru/ds-frontend-challenge/README.md

 - **Vitest**: A blazing-fast unit test framework powered by Vite.
 - **ESLint**: A pluggable linting utility for JavaScript and TypeScript.
 - **Prettier**: An opinionated code formatter.

+This might be a little overkill in terms of technology stack for this project.
+I wanted to try out some new libraries and tools.

 ## Getting Started